 A good application is well planned and reasoned.
 It is also presented in a clear, understandable and compact manner.

-- If you are applying for a working grant, present a realistic and credible work plan.
+- Present a realistic and credible work plan.

-- If you are applying for an expenditure grant, pay special attention that your budget is thorough, well structured and easy to read.
-(Also cost and income evaluations must add up.)
+- If you are applying for an expenditure grant, pay special attention that your budget is thorough, well-structured and easy to read.
+(Also cost and income evaluations must add up)

 - Tell us what you are really going to use the grant for.
 Don’t talk vaguely about production expenditures if what you really mean is a producer’s salary.
 The expert assessing your application should be able to easily understand what the grant will be used for.

 In addition the Foundation expects you to assure that all information given by you is correct.
 We also expect you to give you consent to passing on your information in the assessment and decision making process of the grants.
 Information about awarded grants will be exchanged between foundations and other funders to avoid overlapping funding.
 This is to ensure proper supervision of awarding and use of grants.

 Grantees are required to provide a report of how the grant was used every calendar year.